Music at Fawbert and Barnard’s Primary School

 Children will learn the basic elements of music, such as rhythm, pulse, timbre, pitch and dynamics.
 They will learn this through listening to high quality recordings where they will learn to discriminate and analyse a wide range of music.
 Playing and singing allows them to then directly experience these elements and ultimately shape and control them through their compositional work.
 Alongside the practical skills, music requires children to build on a number of essential life skills, which will impact their ability to learn and develop emotionally.
 At Fawbert and Barnard’s we work hard to promote children’s growth mindset and our music curriculum is designed to develop this further.
 Listening, is a vital skill and underpins every part of the music curriculum.
 There is much research to show that regular high quality music lessons and participation in music making has a very positive impact on children’s ability to learn.
 Much of the work that the children will do will require them to work in groups.
 This demands that children are able to work co-operatively and learn to support, and accept help from each other.
 Learning to play an instrument, performing and creating our own music all has an element of risk taking, and children, when well supported, will learn to take those risks and build up a resilience to initial set backs.
 Our curriculum is designed so that all children are able to access it at their level.

-- Well designed curriculum and planning building on skills each year, allowing the children to progress at their own pace.
+- A well designed curriculum and careful planning, building on skills each year, allowing the children to progress at their own pace.
 There are cross curricular links to topics being learnt, that make their music learning more relevant.
 This is supported by a music subject leader who has music as their specialism.

 - A mixture of group and individual work allowing children to support each other and develop resilience and confidence.

-- The opportunity to learn instruments in Years 3, 4 and 5 in class.
+- The opportunity to learn instruments in Years 2, 3 and 4 in class.